Boy, 16, brings loaded gun to Ohio school: police - NewsBreak

 Officers responded to the Life Skills Center Southeast on the 2400 block of South Hamilton Road at 10:15 a.m. for a report of a student bringing a handgun to the school.

-According to police, school security detained the students after performing a security check with a metal detector wand.Belle Chemical hosts Manufacturing Day event at Dupont Middle School
+According to police, school security detained the students after performing a security check with a metal detector wand.Ohio Task Force 1 returns home from deployment to Florida

 Police said security staff found the gun in the waistband of the student’s pants.
 The gun was loaded with an extended magazine of 29 rounds of ammunition, according to police.